-Establishment of two joint laboratories for MARBEC in partnership with SYPGEN and Andromède Océanologie
+Establishment of two joint laboratories for MARBEC with the companies SYPGEN and Andromède Océanologie

 Coralligenous reef Laurent Ballesta Andromede oceanography Gombessa